James W. Fernandez: Post-modern influence

 Many of the theories and publications of Fernandez can be classified as being influenced by postmodernism.
 The postmodernist approach in anthropology can most clearly be seen in ethnography.
 It shies away from seeing cultures as examples of far reaching theories (like functionalism, cultural materialism, or structuralism) and turns the focus to an “ethnography of experience” that is emic in nature and requires new methods.
 Fernandez used the term “immaculate perceptions” to point out that perceptions are never true reflections of reality, they cannot be separated from the background of the viewer.
 Postmodernism in anthropology seeks to do several things; it states there is never one truth but several, models of society in anthropology are influenced but the culture of those who create them, anthropologists must find a way to identify and order symbols and concepts by the framework and understanding of the society in question.
 This is in opposition to the traditional model of viewing symbols and actions and seeing how they fit in all encompassing western based societal theories.

 Teaching

 Fernandez has taught at several American universities.
 Fernandez started his teaching career at Smith College as a teaching assistant.
 In 1964 he changed schools and started teaching at Dartmouth College.
 From 1971–1975 he was chair of the department of anthropology at Dartmouth College.
 After Dartmouth he left to teach at Princeton University where he also became department chair in 1978.
 He then taught at the University of Chicago until he retired in 2000.
 He was a professor of Anthropology and Social sciences and currently holds the title of professor emeritus.
 Fernandez also taught abroad.
 He lectured in Germany and Spain on “contemporary native religious movements in Africa”.
 From 1962 to 1966 he was an occasional lecturer for the Peace Corps.
+In the Spring of 1993, Fernandez was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.